eclipsevortex/SubVortex/scripts/redis/README.md

 ./scripts/redis/docker/redis_docker_teardown.sh
 ```

-Once redus is uninstalled, you can check the container does not exist anymore
+Once redis is uninstalled, you can check the container does not exist anymore

 ```
 docker ps --filter name=subvortex-redis